 How will this change impact me?

-As a consumer, it will mean that you now have a choice on whether you’d like your data to be used – which is great!
+As a consumer, it will mean you now have a choice on whether you’d like your data to be used.
 However, if you do opt-out then you could find your feed, particularly on Facebook and Instagram, is filled with advertisements of things you have no interest in.
 So, whether this is a positive to you as a consumer depends on your preferences.